16 digital tools for people who want to understand and shape customer experience

 Google docs, sheets and forms

-The Google Suite has proven to be a valuable set of digital tools in our service design efforts.
+The Google Suite has proven to be a valuable set of digital tools in our CX management efforts.
 Particularly in enhancing our ability to collaborate and work on documents and spreadsheets together.
 Being able to work in real time together allows us to quickly make changes and edits, upload important information and provide the accessibility to data required for an international team.

 If we are researching and gathering customer data, Google Forms can be a great method for reaching out to customers and getting feedback on our service (so long as we are able to convince people to take the time to complete our forms)

-As service design tools develop we are finding increased ways to integrate and share data from other applications.
+As CX tools develop we are finding increased ways to integrate and share data from other applications.
 Using Smaply we are already able to integrate data from our Google Sheets such as KPIs, ratings, statistics and other useful data that is relevant to our customer journeys.

 Google sheets & forms features: Real time multiple user collaboration, web based document and spreadsheet editing.
 Forms for researching and gathering customer feedback.